Welcome to our Spring 2018 Edition of BeCOS Bookkeeping Matters!

 Xero Level 1 Training Course – Tuesday 12th June

-COS Members’ Meeting for Bookkeeping and Accountants – Saturday 16th June
+COS Members’ Meeting for Bookkeepers and Accountants – Saturday 16th June

 Xero Level 2 Training Course – Tuesday 19th June

 Xero Level 3 Training Course – Tuesday 5th June